Recorder in pop and rock

 Fraternity is the Australian band fronted by the subsequent singer of AC/DC.
-Yet their music is different.
+Yet their music has no hints of that later rock combo.
 Similar to English prog-rock groups they sometimes used very un-rock instruments.
 This track has two recorders in the beginning, of which one seems to have a slide?!
 Pretty rare, the singer is seen (but not so much heard) playing a bass recorder later in the song.

 Gentle Giant - Advent of Panurge (1974)

 Gentle Giant was another British progressive rock group.
 Most members were multi-instrumentalists, as can be seen here when we have 3 recorders being played live.
 (This is the end of a much longer recorder segment.)

 Apparently Adam Green was part of the “anti-folk” genre, which protests and parodies the earnestness of folk music.
 I guess.
 The whole song production is pretty crude here, so having the worst recorder playing ever probably fits the aesthetic.
 A parody of the earnestness of folk recorder playing?

 Grand Funk Railroad - I’m your Captain (1970)